 It became a stepping stone for what would become one of our all time best selling plans, The Iron Horse Train (below).

-Our Iron Horse Train is a display piece, though many playable toys have been added to our catalog of wood products.
+Our Iron Horse Train woodworking plan is a display piece, though many playable toys have been added to our catalog of wood products.
 Our First Toys plans and our Plump’N’Tuff plans are great value packages and among our best sellers.

 An extensive effort is made designing and publishing each plan’s graphics and text.
 Often several prototypes are assembled to verify accuracy.
 Plans are finalized in Autodesk’s Autosketch.
 Nearly all patterns are full size.